News

 Photo: Minamiizu Town Tourism Association

 Make sure to stay until the evening, when the sakura between Kujobashi Bridge and Maeharabashi Bridge are beautifully lit up.
-Close to the roadside station Shimogamo Onsen Yu no Hana and at the Shiroganenoyu Bridge, you’ll also find illuminated sakura trees plus beautifully carved bamboo lanterns.
+Close to the roadside station Shimogamo Onsen Yu no Hana and at the Shiroganenoyu Bridge, you’ll also find illuminated sakura trees.
 The light-up takes place daily from 6pm to 9pm.
-To see the full extent of the festival area, make sure to check this map (in Japanese only) in advance.
+Additionally, you can also catch a cherry blossom and bamboo light illumination on the evenings of February 20, 21 and 22 (6pm-8pm) around the Gin-no-Yu Bridge.

 Izu Peninsula cherry blossoms